art-abdulwadud/Qnotepad/README.md

 export { users };
 ```

-In my case, for adding a new user to the `users` collection, i used context api.

 Okay, so in the `firebase.js` file, import `auth`, initialize it and then export it.

 ```javascript